canonical/launchpad-manual/docs/user/explanation/teams/team-branches.rst

 usually the most optimal arrangement because each "push" can change the history of the branch in a dramatic way.

-To get a more SVN-like experience, we usually recommend that people use git ``checkouts`` of a team branch.
+We usually recommend that people use git ``checkouts`` of a team branch.
 A checkout is essentially JUST the working code tree, without all the branch history, because the branch history stays on the central server.

 When using Git in this fashion it behaves very similarly to SVN.
 You cannot commit locally, because the knowledge of your branch history is